BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     *   cannot specify both --report and --special

 Options:
+    --allbibrefs
+        usually only bibliographic references that are referenced from within the data model definition are listed in the report; this isn't much help when generating a list of bibliographic references without a data model! that's what this option is for; currently it affects only html reports

     --autobase
         causes automatic addition of base attributes when models, parameters and objects are re-defined, and suppression of redefinition warnings